Skip to main content

 Here’s why you should consider making charitable giving part of any business exit plan.

 Entrepreneurs are leading the way in virtually every area of generosity.
-They give 50% more to charity than non-entrepreneurs, according to a study by Fidelity Charitable.
+They give 50% more to charity than non-entrepreneurs, according to a 2018 study by Fidelity Charitable1.
 The study also states that 69% of entrepreneurs say they want to incorporate charitable giving into their exit plans, and nearly 75% have had a discussion about philanthropy with an advisor.

 The best time for business owners to maximize their gift is usually at the time of sale or transfer of a business.
 These are most likely the largest taxable events in a business owner’s lifetime.